chbrown/osx-notifier/README.md

 The Mac OS X Notification Center can only be accessed via signed apps, and any message sent from an application must be accompanied by the icon for that application.

-Three variations on the [terminal-notifier](https://github.com/alloy/terminal-notifier) are included with this app, which are accessed via the different `--type` options:
+Three variations on [terminal-notifier](https://github.com/alloy/terminal-notifier) are included with this app, which are accessed via the different `--type` options:

 | `--type` | sample |